Continuous Integration (CI) Testing Maintenance Tasks¶

 To remove a shared configuration, it must be removed from the appropriate

-To add a RAJA-specific test configuration, add the entry for it to the
+To add a RAJA-specific test configuration, add an entry for it to the

 For example, an entry for a build using the clang 12.0.1 compiler with CUDA 11.5.0 on the LC lassen machine would be something like this: